robbert-vdh/yabridge/README.md

 Next you'll want to tell yabridgectl where it can find your plugins.
 For this you can use yabridgectl's `add`, `rm` and `list` commands.
 For instance, to add the most common VST2 plugin directory, use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
-You can also use
-`yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
+You can use `yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.

 Finally you can run `yabridgectl sync` to finish setting up yabridge.
-Simply tell your VST host to search for plugins in the directories you just added and you'll be good to go.
-Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the copy-based installation method.
+Simply tell your VST host to search for plugins in the directories you just added and you'll be good to go. _Don't forget to rerun `yabridgectl sync` whenever you update yabridge if you are using the copy-based installation method._

 <sup id="why-local-share-yabridge">
   *Instead of copying yabridge's files to <code>~/.local/share</code>, it would